mykelalvis/FT/Traveller/WORKING/Mongoose/Traveller Core Rulebook Update 2022.md

 Clashes between spacecraft in Traveller can involve small, faster craft, zipping between asteroids as they snap laser blasts off at one another or battles taking place over distances of thousands of kilometers, sometimes over long hours.
 These battles are slow, calculated affairs, with spears of brilliant light lancing out into the darkness across relativistic distances, aimed at where the enemy is predicted to be.

 The former type of battle takes place at short range, often close enough for crews to visually sight their enemy through a viewport.
 This kind of close ranged
-‘knife fight’ uses rules very similar to those used between vehicles and is summarized on page 138.
+'knife fight' uses rules very similar to those used between vehicles and is summarized on page 138.
 It can be likened to swirling aerial dogfights where pilots are flying by the seat of their pants in order to get a shot at the enemy.

 Most space combat, however, will take place at ranges far beyond the visual, where distances are so great that even weapons that function at the speed of light have to adjust for relative motion.
 This kind of battle can be likened to submarine warfare, where decisions have to be weighed and the environment is both methodical and claustrophobic.